AnDruStein/HtmlS/QUICKOVERVIEW.md

 ```
 #
 ### `theme`
->This attribute defines text of preload.
+>This attribute defines text for preload.
 You can put any message including emoji. <br>
 * Attribute must be applied to `<head>` <br>
 * Default value is `Loading..` <br>
  ```html